shaibachar/shindler/README.md

 # File Copy Script

-This project provides a graphical user interface (GUI) to manage the copying of files from a source folder to a destination folder based on a list provided in a JSON file.
+This project provides a web-based graphical user interface (GUI) using FastAPI to manage the copying of files from a source folder to a destination folder based on a list provided in a JSON file.
 It includes functionalities for managing file updates, tags, and validating the destination folder.

 ## Features

-- **Select File List**: Choose a JSON file containing the list of files to be copied.
+- **Select File List**: Choose a JSON file containing the list of files to be copied or enter a new path.
-- **Select Source Folder**: Choose the folder where the source files are located.
+- **Select Source Folder**: Choose the folder where the source files are located or enter a new path.
-- **Select Destination Folder**: Choose the folder where the files will be copied.
+- **Select Destination Folder**: Choose the folder where the files will be copied or enter a new path.
 - **Manage File Updates**: Open and edit the JSON file for file updates.
 - **Manage Tags**: Open and edit the JSON file for tags.
 - **Copy Files**: Copy files from the source folder to the destination folder based on the list.